itsee-birmingham/standalone_collation_editor/README.md

   - The *prepare_t* key of ```localPythonFunctions``` is not required for version 2.x.
 However, it is still required if the legacy regularisation system is being used and any processing was done in the extraction of the token JSON in
     order to create the t value.
 It is now documented as part of the [legacy_regularisation repository](https://github.com/itsee-birmingham/legacy_regularisation).
   - The new variable ```collatexHost``` can be used to specify the location of the collateX microservices if they do not use the default of ```http://localhost:7369/collate```.
+  - A new setting ```showGetApparatusButton``` will remove the 'get apparatus' button from the approved page if set to false.
+The default is to show the button which was always the case in previous versions so no change is required to maintain existing behaviour.

 ##### Changes to project settings